 The initial distribution of digoxin from the central to the peripheral compartment generally lasts from 6 to 8 hours.
 This is followed by a more gradual decline in serum digoxin concentration, which is dependent upon digoxin elimination from the body.
-The volume of distribution is large (Vdss = 510 litres in healthy volunteers), indicating digoxin to be extensively bound to body tissues.
-The highest digoxin concentrations are seen in the heart, liver and kidney, that in the heart averaging 30-fold that in the systemic circulation.
-Although the concentration in skeletal muscle is far lower, this store cannot be overlooked since skeletal muscle represents 40 % of total body weight.
-Of the small proportion of digoxin circulating in plasma, approximately 25 % is bound to protein.
+The volume of distribution is large ( $V{dss} = 510$ litres in healthy volunteers), indicating that digoxin is extensively bound to body tissues.
+The highest digoxin concentrations are seen in the heart, liver, and kidney, with concentration in the heart averaging 30 times that found in the systemic circulation.
+Although the concentration in skeletal muscle is far lower, this store cannot be overlooked since skeletal muscle represents 40% of total body weight.
+Of the small proportion of digoxin circulating in plasma, approximately 25% is bound to protein.